 - Evidence of damage to the plaintiff

 Under the UCC rules for sales, buyers and sellers have several different options when non-conforming goods are delivered.
 For example, the buyer may totally reject the delivery, accept it all, or choose to reject only part of it.
-The UCC rules can become quite complex depending upon the situation and it is therefore essential to retain an experienced commercial law attorney when dealing with commercial transactions.
+The UCC rules can become quite complex depending upon the situation and it is therefore essential to retain an experienced Encino, Los Angeles commercial litigation attorney when dealing with commercial transactions.

 Commercial disputes can arise from almost any aspect of a business’ operations.
 When disputes occur, they can seriously interfere with the day-to-day functioning of the business and threaten its very existence.
 It is therefore imperative that your legal counsel be an effective advisor as well as a litigator.
-The Los Angeles commercial law attorneys at the Law Office of Steven J. Horn can provide you with quality and knowledgeable representation.
+The Encino, Los Angeles business/commercial litigation law attorneys at the Law Office of Steven J. Horn can provide you with quality and knowledgeable representation.
 Call Us For Free Consultation (818) 385-1050.